-Any handwritten notes (not captured on the safeguarding and child protection concern/incident form) will be retained, even if they are subsequently written up.
+Any handwritten notes will be retained, even if they are subsequently written up.

 Chronologies

 Individual student chronologies will be kept up to date and reviewed at regular intervals.
 All 'significant events' are captured on this chronology, including attendance at meetings, phone calls and emails in relation to safeguarding and /or child protection matters.
 This chronology also captures headline information about what action has been taken and the outcome of this action.
 The outcome should focus, where possible, on the student and indicate whether the situation is improving.